 Plaintiffs allege that 3M did not warn or disclose the design defect, and put veterans at risk of hearing loss and ear damage.
 3M eventually agreed to pay a $9.1 million settlement for its defective Combat Arms Earplugs.

-Joe Lyon is an experienced Ohio Product Liability Attorney and VA Disability Lawyer investigating personal injury claims from veterans and plaintiffs who used defective 3M earplugs.
+Joe Lyon is an experienced Ohio Product Liability Attorney and VA claims investigating personal injury claims from veterans and plaintiffs who used defective 3M earplugs.

-Contact The Lyon Firm if you have suffered ear injury, hearing loss or tinnitus due to defective combat earplugs provided by the military.
+Contact The Lyon Firm if you have suffered ear injury, hearing loss or tinnitus due to Defective 3M Earplugs provided by the military.
 When defense contractors provide soldiers with inferior and faulty protective gear, they can be held liable in class action product liability lawsuits for their negligence.